fedeantuna/clean-solution-template/README.md

 ### End to End Tests

 Our definition of End to End Test is a test that takes all the layers and external dependencies.
 We do not mock.
 We rely on a Test Server to run our API.
 These tests will run sequentially, each class is allowed to keep state and rely on the state of the previous execution, making NUnit a great tool for the job.
 Tests within a class shouldn't depend on the execution or state of tests in different classes.
-Everything that relates to the database will be run against a database environment for development/testing, separated from production but as close as possible to it.
+Everything that relates to the database will be run against a testing/staging environment if possible or within a Docker container using a real database.
+Everything that relates to STS will be run against a testing/staging environment if possible or within a Docker container using a test server.

 ## Problems or Suggestions